influxdata/docs-v2/content/influxdb/v2.3/reference/key-concepts/data-elements.md

 - [Write data](/influxdb/v2.3/write-data)
 - [Query data](/influxdb/v2.3/query-data)

-For an overview of how these elements interconnect within InfluxDB's data model, watch the follwoing video:
+For an overview of how these elements interconnect within InfluxDB's data model, watch the following video:

 {{< youtube 3qTTqsL27lI >}}